-Built for World Cup fans looking for the right room
+Built for fans who need the right bar before kickoff

 Why this exists

-The product blends venue discovery, community submissions, editorial curation, and lightweight personal signals so the map can feel local without feeling random.
+The product blends bar discovery, community submissions, editorial review, and fan saves so the map can feel local without pretending every listing is a sure thing.

 What we look for